jsunier/php-laravel-test/README.md

 # jsunier/php-laravel-test

-Docker image to run PHPUnit with Laravel on PHP7.1/PHP7.2.
+Docker image to run PHPUnit with Laravel on PHP 7.1/7.2/7.3.

 The image is published on the [Docker Hub](https://hub.docker.com) at this address : https://hub.docker.com/r/jsunier/php-laravel-test.